adshhzy/VIPSS/ReadMe.md

 2) https://nlopt.readthedocs.io/en/latest/

-After download/install the three dependencies, please go to folder vipss and modify the relevant path according to your installation in the CMakeList.txt, e.g.

-Armadillo include file path:    SET(ARMADILLO_INCLUDE_DIRS "/opt/local/include/")
-Armadillo lib file path:    SET(ARMADILLO_LIB_DIRS "/opt/local/lib/")

-NLOPT include file and lib path:
-SET(NLOPT_INCLUDE_DIRS "/opt/local/include/")
-SET(NLOPT_LIB_DIR "/opt/local/lib/")
+You can download & install them by yourself, or run the env.sh script which will install homebrew first, and then install the two dependencies via homebrew.
+$source env.sh

-Then build the Cmake file and make:
+Then go to the vipss folder, build the Cmake file and make:
+$cd vipss
 $cmake .
 $make